Issued: Jan 31st, 2024 4:00PM

 Human triggered avalanches are possible.

-Cloudy, a trace of new snow in the alpine, treeline temperatures near 3°C, south alpine wind 20 gusting to 45 km/h, freezing level around 2200 m.
+Cloudy, isolated rain showers, treeline temperatures near 5°C, south alpine wind 20 gusting to 65 km/h, freezing level around 2200 m.

-Mostly cloudy, light rain/ snow amounts, southwest alpine wind 20 to 35 km/h, freezing level around 2200 m.
+Mostly cloudy, light rain, southwest alpine wind 20 to 35 km/h, freezing level around 2000 m.

-Mix of sun and cloud, a trace of new snow, treeline temperatures near -4°C, southwest alpine wind 10 to 25 km/h, freezing level valley 1000 m.
+Mix of sun and cloud, treeline temperatures near -1°C, southwest alpine wind 10 to 25 km/h, freezing levels 1400 m.